The Big Catford Weekender

 Absolutely.
 All ages are welcome and there will be a play area supported by London Play, along with craft activities suitable for the whole family.

 Where can I park?
-How is the best way to get to the festival?
+What's the best way to get to the festival?

 We encourage you to walk, cycle, wheel or take public transport to the festival, where possible.
-As well, there is paid and Blue Badge parking nearby at Holbeach car park, Thomas Lane car park or Laurence House car park (Saturday only).
+There's also paid and Blue Badge parking nearby at Holbeach car park, Thomas Lane car park or Laurence House car park (Saturday only).

 I run a local business or community organisation in Catford and we have an event that weekend, can I get involved?